dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 ## 3. Add a bounding volume

 The **light shaft bounding volume** defines the area in which light shafts are created.
+You can add the bounding volume to the same entity that has the directional light, but it's usually simpler to add it to a separate entity.

 1. In the **asset view**, click **Add asset**.